 Can I collect the rainwater off the roof?

-One of the key benefits of a glasshouse is that it allows you to grow plants and crops that need more shelter and higher temperatures than are found in the open garden.
+One of the key benefits of a greenhouse is that it allows you to grow plants and crops that need more shelter and higher temperatures than are found in the open garden.

-“The design of your glasshouse should take into account the type of crops you want to grow and also how this might change over time.
-If you are planning to grow climbing plants or tomatoes, you should also think about the height of the glasshouse at the eaves and ridge.
+“The design of your greenhouse should take into account the type of crops you want to grow and also how this might change over time.
+If you are planning to grow climbing plants or tomatoes, you should also think about the height of the greenhouse at the eaves and ridge.

-Griffin Glasshouses design and construct glasshouses across the UK, Europe and further afield.
-Everything they produce is bespoke design with the exception of its National Gardens Scheme collection that is a range of specific, smaller structures.
+Griffin Glasshouses design and construct greenhouses across the UK, Europe and further afield.
+Everything they produce is bespoke design with the exception of its National Garden Scheme collection which is a range of fixed sized free standing greenhouses.